rping-qwfpgj/Legend-Of-Zelda/1Sprint Reflection/README.md

 he is in currently.
 Going through that door leads to a special boss against the Old Man.
 Defeating the old man gives Link access to the Master Sword, which grants him the sword beams for his normal attacks.

+INFO ON NEW ENEMIES:
+DIGDOGGER:Has an implementation to follow Link around.
+Will be stunned for a bit of time when hit by a boomerang.
+Can only be damaged by boomerang.

+DODONGO: Can only be damaged by sword/bombs.
+If a bomb is used, the Dodongo must be facing the direction of where the bomb is coming from to take damage.
+Two bomb hits will kill it.

+GOHMA: Only takes damage when the eye is open, only takes damage from sword/bows.

+OLD MAN BOSS: Is simply the old man sprite, but he now moves around and shoots out orb projectiles as he moves.

+OTHER KEY DETAILS:
 Collision detector uses exhaustive checking to compare every object in room with every other object in room, once a collision is detected, the two objects are passed to the collision delegator.